p2m2/Discovery/docs/index.md

 # What is discovery

-discovery is a software library which aims to facilitate the development of decision support tools exploiting RDF databases.
+discovery is a software library which aims to ease the development of decision support tools exploiting RDF databases.
 The library offers a dedicated query language that can be used in several runtime environments (Browser/JS, Node/JS, JVM/Scala).